WordPress vs Adobe Dreamweaver: Which Platform Wins for You?

 Step-by-step articles often include screenshots and videos to simplify complicated processes.
 A great advantage here is that much of the advice provided is beginner-friendly.
 You don’t need extensive technical knowledge to follow along and improve your site’s functionality.

-While there’s no live chat included in the gratis version, these self-service tools are excellent for resolving minor issues efficiently.
+While there’s no live chat included in the free version, these self-service tools are excellent for resolving minor issues efficiently.
 For those managing simpler websites, this is a service that can save you both time and money.

 3. WordPress Managed Support from Hosting Providers